Skip to main content

 sudo setcap cap_setuid,cap_setgid+p /full/path/to/ceems_api_server

-This will assign all the capabilities that are necessary to run ceems_exporter for all the collectors.
-Using file based capabilities will expose those capabilities to anyone on the system that have execute permissions on the binary.
-Although, it does not pose a big security concern, it is advisable to assign capabilities to a process.
+This will assign all the capabilities necessary to run ceems_exporter for all collectors.
+Using file-based capabilities will expose those capabilities to anyone on the system who has execute permissions on the binary.
+Although this does not pose a major security concern, it is advisable to assign capabilities to a process.

-As operators tend to run the exporter within a systemd unit file, we can assign capabilities to the process rather than file using AmbientCapabilities directive of the systemd.
+As operators tend to run the exporter within a systemd unit file, we can assign capabilities to the process rather than the file using the AmbientCapabilities directive of systemd.
 An example is as follows:

 [Service]